 Systems of health care and/or education (ie, Early Intervention, schools) may provide services such as physical, occupational, speech and other therapies.
-Such therapies are critical for early childhood development and school-age education and must continue during the pandemic.
-Such services are both medically necessary and dictated by the requirements of the Individualized Family Service Plan or Individualized Education Plan (IEP).
+These therapies are medically necessary, are critical for early childhood development and school-age education, and often dictated by requirements of the Individualized Family Service Plan or Individualized Education Program (IEP).
 In some cases, Medicaid finances school-based therapies.

 - Continue therapies regardless of in-person school attendance during the pandemic, including accommodations for in-person therapies.

 - Use appropriate PPE for in-person therapy services and give preference to larger, better-ventilated spaces.

-- Adopt streamlined processes for approval and home delivery of DME, medical supplies and pharmaceuticals.
+- Adopt streamlined processes for approval and home delivery of durable medical equipment (DME), medical supplies and pharmaceuticals.